marisap95/M3FrEn/README.md

 # M3FrEn
-Repository for Multivariate Multiscale Multi-Frequency Entropy

-This repository consists of the code of _Multivariate Multiscale Multi-Frequency Entropy (M3FrEn)_.
+This repository consists of the MATLAB code of _Multivariate Multiscale Multi-Frequency Entropy (M3FrEn)_.
 M3FrEn is a novel complexity metric for signal analysis that simultaneously incorporates multiscale dynamics, multichannel dependencies, and multi-frequency structure into a unified entropy-based framework.

-# Multi-Frequency Entropy Metrics for EEG Analysis
+This metric is introduced in the work:

+> _"A Novel Entropy Metric for Unified Analysis of Temporal, Spatial, and Spectral EEG Properties"_

+Moreover, the
 This repository contains MATLAB implementations of three entropy-based metrics — mFrEn, M2FrEn, and M3FrEn — for analyzing EEG signals across multiple frequency bands.
-These metrics are introduced in the work:

-> _"A Novel Entropy Metric for Unified Analysis of Temporal, Spatial, and Spectral EEG Properties"_

 ## Contents